What is Science?

 If the thesis is false and action is taken, some costs will be incurred unnecessarily.
 However, we will be much better positioned in the longer term to manage other challenges such as increasing energy demand and reduction in the supply of cheap coal and oil.

 If the thesis is true and no action is taken, the economic, social and environmental costs will be very high.
-In the lifetime of our great grandchildren they could be catastrophic.

 If the thesis is true and action is taken, these costs will largely be avoided.